Cannabis culture: Jamaica

-By the 8th century, cannabis had been introduced by Arab traders to Central and Southern Africa, where it is known as "dagga" and many Rastas say it is a part of their African culture that they are reclaiming.
+By the 8th century, cannabis had been introduced by Arab traders to Central and Southern Africa, where it is known as "dagga"; many Rastas say it is a part of their African culture that they are reclaiming.
 It is sometimes also referred to as "the healing of the nation", a phrase adapted from Revelation 22:2.

 Alternatively, the migration of many thousands of Hindus and Muslims from British India to the Caribbean in the 20th century may have brought this culture to Jamaica.
 Many academics point to Indo-Caribbean origins for the ganja sacrament resulting from the importation of Indian migrant workers in a post-abolition Jamaican landscape.
 "Large scale use of ganja in Jamaica ... dated from the importation of indentured Indians...."(Campbell 110).
 Dreadlocked mystics Jata, often ascetic known as sadhus or Sufi Qalandars and Derwishes, have smoked cannabis from both chillums and coconut shell hookahs in South Asia since the ancient times.
 Also, the reference of "chalice" may be a transliteration of "jam-e-qalandar" (a term used by Sufi ascetics meaning 'bowl or cup of qalandar').
 In South Asia, in addition to smoking, cannabis is often consumed as a drink known as bhang and most qalandars carry a large wooden pestle for that reason.